AlwaysBCoding/poketools/NOTES.md

 ## TODO

-  - add target to all moves data.json files & recompile
+  - replace-pokemon-action has hardcoded slots right now, remove the hardcoded slots
   - can't simultaneously switch two slots to the same pokemon
   - re-target to the other opponent slot, if pokemon at slot has fainted (don't switch in pokemon until end of turn)
   - also ending the battle and not returning errors when slots are empty

+  - add target to all moves data.json files & recompile

   - fix serialize_ml() functions to use 0-1 values and normalize large ranges better